lambdaclass/lambda_ethereum_consensus/README.md

 mix run bench/byte_reversal.exs
 ```

 Some of the benchmarks require a state or blocks to be available in the db.
 For this, the easiest thing is to run `make checkpoint-sync` so an anchor state and block are downloaded for mainnet, and optimistic sync starts.
-If the benchmark requires additional blocks, maybe wait until the first chunk is downloaded.
+If the benchmark requires additional blocks, maybe wait until the first chunk is downloaded and block processing is executed at least once.

 Some need to be executed with `--mode db` in order to not have the store replaced by the application.
 This needs to be added at the end, like so: